 This effective question is open to argument.
 Would taxing soda really decrease the amount of junk food Americans consumed, or would Americans find equally unhealthy alternatives to soda?
 Or would the soda manufacturers find ways around such a tax law?
 The question about taxing soda is worth exploring.

-Objective II.
-Create a search strategy.
+Creating a search strategy.

 You will be most effective at research if you start with a plan for carrying out your project.
 The following two questions will help you develop plans that can be used for nearly any library research project you are assigned, either for a college course or as part of your professional responsibilities.